 Individual car manufacturers will use different symbols for the coolant warning light, so it’s a good idea to familiarise yourself with the car’s manual or ask a member of Eden’s staff to show you when you take delivery of your new car or are next in for a service.

-Most cars will also flash up all of the warning lights briefly when you turn on the ignition as part of a test cycle, so you may be able to spot it then too.
+Most cars will also show a sign of low coolant by flashing up all of the warning lights briefly when you turn on the ignition as part of a test cycle, so you may be able to spot it then too.
 Generally, it will look like a thermometer floating in water, or possibly like a radiator.

-In any of these cases you should pull over as soon as it is safe to do so and check the level of the coolant manually.
-If you are not confident to do this yourself, then call your breakdown provider for help.
+In any of these cases you should pull over as soon as it is safe to do so and check the level of the car engine coolant manually.
+If you are not confident doing this yourself, call your breakdown provider for help.